hoppscotch/docs/content/en/rest.md

 #### Adding requests to collections

-Click on the save button ,next to `SEND` ,name your request and add to existing or new collections
+Click on the save button, next to `SEND`, name your request and add to existing or new collections

 <img src="/api/nameRequest-light.png" class="light-img" height="1280" width="640" alt=""/>
 <img src="/api/nameRequest-dark.png" class="dark-img" height="1280" width="640" alt=""/>